-Requests to add, delete, or edit activities must be made to OFM by July 31, 2014.
+Requests to add, delete or edit activities must be made to OFM by June 17, 2016

 Agencies cannot update the activity inventory without prior approval from OFM.
-Contact your assigned budget analyst or Linda Swanson at Linda.Swanson@ofm.wa.gov to request changes.
+Contact your assigned budget analyst and Linda.Swanson@ofm.wa.gov to request changes.

-If agencies wish to add or delete activities, submit a proposal to your OFM analyst by July 31.
-It should provide a clear picture of the "before" and "after" set of activities, and include the following:
+Requests to add or delete activities should provide a clear picture of the "before" and "after" set of activities, and include the following:

-- List of current agency activities and descriptions - Proposed list of agency activities, explaining where current activities have been merged or split, and - Brief explanation of the reason for the requested change.
+- List of current agency activities and descriptions - Proposed list of agency activities, explaining where current activities have been merged or split - Brief explanation of the reason for the requested change